 Online Fencing classes like no other on Zoom

-We took on the challenge of moving our fencing classes to zoom and our kids are loving it.
+We took on the challenge of moving our fencing classes online to zoom and our kids are loving it.

 With our exhausting variation of stretches, weight training, foot-work and blade-work skills these students are spending an hour totally absorbed.